auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 Local currency should only be generated internally by work; never traded for established or other currency.
 No one should be able to "buy in."
 Every community member's immediate physical and emotional needs should be provided for.
 Money beyond that is the motivation to work more than necessary.
 Once generated, our local currency can be given back to the community bank.
 The community bank exchanges the local currency for the established currency which trades the good or service.
 Established currency should be generated by the entire community and held in a collective pool.
 From the pool, needs (and wants) which can only be obtained outside of the community can be exchanged.
 No established currency should be traded among community members for community owned goods and services.

 With the blockchain, we can immediately know the total wealth and other statistics of every member.
 We can choose to make this anonymous or tied directly to each member.
 Importantly, we can create _diminishing returns_.
 We can set a wealth cap based on each community where earning more doesn't generate money for the individual but is sent to the community bank.
 This creates a dis-incentive for people to hoard wealth and an incentive for members to continue spending, circulating currency through the community.

+* Sustainable Jobs -- Stewards of the Earth

+Many of our jobs should be based solely in redeveloping symbiosis with nature.
+We should disrupt the ecosystem as little as possible while making it robust to the coming climate changes.
+We should have a section of our population planting trees and growing [food forests](https://en.wikipedia.org/wiki/Forest_gardening).
+You should be paid to plant trees.

+Alongside our necessities, we need sustainability engineers to redesign our modern lives.
+We need to decide as a community what we can give up and what we can keep in a post-fossil fuel world.

 * Information exchange.